 Two years ago I had an opportunity to shift my career towards product management.
 It took me a while to accept the job, it was no easy decision.
-I needed to be ready for leading people who were doing a job I had never done before, I needed to take product decisions.
+I needed to be ready to lead people doing a job I had never done before.
+I needed to take product decisions.
 While I felt ready on the leadership part, I was afraid of not being able to get up to speed with the product part fast enough.

 Two years passed and I learned a lot.
 Along the way, I made a few mistakes and in this article I want to focus my attention on those four or five things I consider crucial.
 Now these learning seem just common sense to me.
 I often find myself summarising this experience in a joke:

 This is the reason why I feel compelled to share the learnings I consider basic product management now.
 I will present my list in no particular order.